harsha-simhadri/big-ann-benchmarks/t3/README.md

 The final ranking will be based on a computed score, which is the sum of the improvements in cost over the baseline for the participating databases.
 A submission must participate in at least 3 databases.

-Participants that cannot meet or exceed the baseline thresholds for a dataset will be dropped from ranking consideration for that dataset.
+There are no direct thresholds for this benchmark/leaderboard.
+Indirectly, participants that cannot meet or exceed the recall@10 threshold for a dataset will be dropped from ranking consideration for that dataset.

 ## For_Evaluators